Quality begins with the intent.

 - Facilitates further exploration and analysis activities

-- Aligns the Customer, the system builders, and Suppliers to a common purpose
+- Aligns the Customer, Dev Team, and Suppliers to a common mission and purpose

 - Supports Compliance and contractual obligations